e5-tu-do/lhcb_pid_resample/README.md

 To create resamplers for all particle types and PID types, do

-    python pidtool.py create_resamplers <output>
+    python pidtool.py create_resamplers <tuples-location>

-Where  `<output>` is again the output directory.
+Where  `<tuples-location>` is the directory where `grab_data` downloaded the `.root` - files.
 Like before, you can limit yourself to a selection of particle types using the `--particles` option.
 It is also possible to apply a cutstring to the downloaded data using `--cutstring <cutstring>`.
 This can for example be used to restrict the raw data to certain runs.

 ### 4. Run the resampling
 The comamnd